Home > Tools & Templates > Ammonia PHA Tool

 • Is this tool suitable for my facility?

 This tool is designed for any facility that uses ammonia refrigeration systems.
-Whether you have a large industrial plant or a smaller operation, this tool will guide you towards meeting your compliance requirements.
+Whether you have a large industrial plant or a smaller operation, this tool will assist you in meeting compliance requirements.
 It can be customized to fit your specific needs and systems.

 • What is the "What-If PHA Automated Spreadsheet"?

-The "What-If PHA Automated Spreadsheet" is a companion tool that enables you to manage the questions, scenarios, risk, and equipment involved in your PHA study.
-It works in tandem with the Ammonia System PHA Tool.
+The "What-If PHA Automated Spreadsheet" is the base tool that enables you to manage the questions, scenarios, risk, and equipment involved in your PHA study.
+It is pre-loaded with our Ammonia Refrigeration PHA Question Set to form the Ammonia System PHA Tool that is described on the current page.

 • What are the key requirements of the OSHA PSM standard?